PowerShellOrg/tug/src/Tug.Server.FaaS.AwsLambda/README.md

 This package defines an implementation of Tug DSC Pull Server using a Function-as-a-Service (FaaS) model that runs atop [AWS Lambda](https://aws.amazon.com/lambda/).

+**IMPORTANT:** Be sure to read the [section below](#important---manual-step-required-after-initial-deployment) regarding the *Manual Step* that must be completed after initial deployment.

 ## Why FaaS?

 The argument for a *serverless* implementation of Tug DSC is actually quite simple.